phalcon-orphanage/docs/en/reference/volt.rst

 Loop Controls
 ^^^^^^^^^^^^^
-The 'break' and 'continue' statements can be used to exit from a loop or force a iteration in the current block:
+The 'break' and 'continue' statements can be used to exit from a loop or force an iteration in the current block:

 .. code-block:: html+jinja